So1ene/my-setup/windows.md

 ## Git and GitHub

-Download and install VS Code
+Download and install VS Code: https://code.visualstudio.com/docs/?dv=win

-Make sure you have a github account
+Make sure you have a gitHub account: https://github.com/

 Download and install git bash for windows: https://gitforwindows.org/ This will let you clone etc using SSH.